vexide/website/src/content/blog/summer-update-24.md

 It's not competition-ready at all yet -- many API details haven't been ironed out and it's completely untested, but you can check out the repository [here](https://github.com/vexide/evian).

-## QEMU Simulator
+## Simulators

 Some significant effort has been put into our simulator tooling by [Lewis](https://github.com/doinkythederp), who has written a communications protocol for V5 simulator backends to communicate with the frontend.
 For a more in-depth look at that, we have a [simulators section in our internal documentation](https://internals.vexide.dev/simulators/).

-The "holy grail" of our simulators is currently the [QEMU backend](https://github.com/vexide/vex-v5-sim/) which will emulate the actual user processor of the brain on a hardware level, allowing you to run both PROS and vexide programs compiled for ARM.
+The "holy grail" of our simulator backends is currently the [QEMU backend](https://github.com/vexide/vex-v5-sim/) which will emulate the actual user processor of the brain on a hardware level, allowing you to run both PROS and vexide programs compiled for ARM.
 We hope that this will allow for some accurate realtime user program simulations in the future with advanced debugging features through GDB.

 This has proved to be a pretty hard project though, as it's essentially a completely bare metal embedded kernel designed to emulate a proprietary userspace.
 Despite this, we are currently able to emulate a PROS user program with functional FreeRTOS tasks as well as vexide programs.
 The main hurdle at this point is finding a cross-platform solution for host-to-guest communication, which will probably result in us having to write our own UART driver.
-Fun!
+(Fun!)

 ## Porting `std` to the V5